Platoon: Infantry

+↑ Tech Sergeant starting February 1944; ↑ One of them drove the ¼-ton truck; ↑ Staff Sergeant starting Feb 1944; ↑ Sergeant starting Feb 1944; ↑ One of them drove the ¼-ton truck;

 The machine gun platoon was part of the heavy weapons company, which provided heavy weapons support for an infantry battalion.
 The platoon could be assigned to provide general fire support for the battalion as a whole, during which one of the messengers would be assigned to the battalion command post, or be attached to a rifle company to provide additional firepower, during which the messenger would be assigned to the rifle company's commander.
 Within the platoon headquarters, the instrument corporal assisted the platoon leader with reconnoitering where to set up the platoon and the platoon's observation post and computing fire data.
 The transportation corporal oversaw the movement of weapons prior to combat, their use of concealment and camouflage, and ammunition resupply during combat.
 The platoon also had a combat medic assigned to it from the parent battalion's medical detachment.